 Minarets take many different forms—from the famous spiral minaret of Samarra, to the tall, pencil minarets of Ottoman Turkey.
 Not solely functional in nature, the minaret serves as a powerful visual reminder of the presence of Islam.

 Because it is the directional focus of prayer, the qibla wall, with its mihrab and minbar, is often the most ornately decorated area of a mosque.
-The rich decoration of the qibla wall is apparent in this image of the mihrab and minbar of the Mosque of Sultan Hasan in Cairo, Egypt (see image higher on the page).
+The rich decoration of the qibla wall is apparent in this image of the mihrab and minbar of the Mosque of Sultan Hasan in Cairo, Egypt.

 There are other decorative elements common to most mosques.
 For instance, a large calligraphic frieze or a cartouche with a prominent inscription often appears above the mihrab.
 In most cases the calligraphic inscriptions are quotations from the Qur’an, and often include the date of the building’s dedication and the name of the patron.
 Another important feature of mosque decoration are hanging lamps, also visible in the photograph of the Sultan Hasan mosque.
 Light is an essential feature for mosques, since the first and last daily prayers occur before the sun rises and after the sun sets.
 Before electricity, mosques were illuminated with oil lamps.
 Hundreds of such lamps hung inside a mosque would create a glittering spectacle, with soft light emanating from each, highlighting the calligraphy and other decorations on the lamps’ surfaces.
 Although not a permanent part of a mosque building, lamps, along with other furnishings like carpets, formed a significant—though ephemeral—aspect of mosque architecture.